-On January 1, 2019 there will be a 10% increase due to what we call a franchise fee.
+On January 1, 2019 there was a 10% increase due to what Aquatera calls a Franchise Fee.
 This is paid directly to the Town for the right to use Town easements, rights of way and roads for Aquatera infrastructure and for the exclusive right to provide water and wastewater service within the Town.
-The total sum of the franchise fees we collect will be paid back to the Town.
+The total sum of the franchise fees collected will be paid back to the Town.
 Example:

 - Total Bill Amount (approximately): $73.83

-On March 1, 2019 there will be a marginal increase of 2.5% from Aquatera to adjust our water rate increase.
+On March 1, 2019 there was a marginal increase of 2.5% from Aquatera to adjust their water rate increase.
 This works out to approximately $0.60 added to your bill.
 Example:

 - $1.538 x 2.5% = $1.576

-On May 1, 2019 the Town will be increasing its wastewater rates again for the infrastructure project.
+On May 1, 2019 the Town increased its wastewater rates again for the infrastructure project.
 Example:

 - Total Bill Amount (approximately): $81.69

-On July 1, 2019 the 10% franchise fee is added to the wastewater component as well.
+On July 1, 2019 the 10% franchise fee will be added to the wastewater component as well.
 Example:

 - Total Bill Amount (Approximately): $85.84